Insulin Levemir Cartridges 100 Unit/mL 5×3 mL

 • Do not inject Levemir intravenously.

-• Do not inject where the skin is thickened, lumps, tender, bruised, scaly or hard.
+• Do not inject where the skin is thickened, lumpy, tender, bruised, scaly, or hard.

 • Regularly monitor your blood sugar levels.

-• Always check Levemir Cartridges expiry date and label
+• Always check Levemir Cartridges expiration date and label

 You can administer Levemir subcutaneously once or twice daily.